 Port: This video sums up the toxicity in North Dakota politics everyone is talking about

 In another time, a party official behaving the way Lundeen did in that video would be censured by his party and perhaps removed from his leadership position in the party.
-The people of his district would feel shame.
-These times are not those.
+The people of his district

 MINOT, N.D. — Reporter Jeremy Turley has an excellent profile of the growing toxicity in North Dakota politics coming, for the most part, from a rump caucus of the Republican supermajority.